awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/healthcheck.md

 ## Replacing Unhealthy Instances<a name="replace-unhealthy-instance"></a>

 After an instance has been marked unhealthy because of an Amazon EC2 or Elastic Load Balancing health check, it is almost immediately scheduled for replacement\.
 It never automatically recovers its health\.
-You can intervene manually by calling the [https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_SetInstanceHealth.html](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_SetInstanceHealth.html) action \(or the as\-set\-instance\-health command\) to set the instance's health status back to healthy\.
+You can intervene manually by calling the [https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_SetInstanceHealth.html](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_SetInstanceHealth.html) action \(or the set\-instance\-health command\) to set the instance's health status back to healthy\.
 If the instance is already terminating, you get an error\.
-Because the interval between marking an instance unhealthy and its actual termination is so small, attempting to set an instance's health status back to healthy with the `SetInstanceHealth` action \(or, as\-set\-instance\-health command\) is probably useful only for a suspended group\.
+Because the interval between marking an instance unhealthy and its actual termination is so small, attempting to set an instance's health status back to healthy with the `SetInstanceHealth` action \(or, set\-instance\-health command\) is probably useful only for a suspended group\.
 For more information, see [Suspending and Resuming Scaling Processes](as-suspend-resume-processes.md)\.

 Amazon EC2 Auto Scaling creates a new scaling activity for terminating the unhealthy instance and then terminates it\.
 Later, another scaling activity launches a new instance to replace the terminated instance\.